 It’s a mystery set amongst the mountains and glens of the Trossachs and Loch Lomond National Park in central Scotland.
-It’s a place steeped in folklore and drenched in mist, where crimes can remain undisturbed for years.
+It’s a dark place steeped in folklore and drenched in mist, where crimes can remain undisturbed for years.

 Imagine how you’d feel if you lost everything.

 That’s what happened to ex journalist Martha Strangeways, who’s looking for redemption after her young twins died in a fire.
 She wasn’t there to save them and now carries their remains in a battered matchbox close to her heart.

 Their tiny remains weigh heavy on her conscience.

 Martha thinks she’s given up stories for good.
 But when she finds the body of a teenage boy hanging over a tree, with an old poem about a witch who appeared as a black crow, or 'Feannag Dhubh', inked on to his cold back, she is drawn into a police investigation - uncovering murky secrets from past and present that come much closer to home than she could ever have imagined.

 When another teen Christie - a girl with a troubled background - goes missing, Martha teams up with DI Derek Summers and there’s a race to find the girl before it’s too late.